mroam/chordlifter/README.md

 [ ] Maybe TextyText should be StringChomper with static commands for String disassembly.

-[ ] IntelliJ wants jdk 11 or 17 for JavaFX.
-BlueJ is running JavaFX in my chordlifter but IntelliJ isn't.
-IntelliJ was able to make a new project in different folder  "demoJavaFX" which runs.
+[ ] See [openfjx info](https://openjfx.io/openjfx-docs/) which suggests finding javafx libraries and use IntelliJ's file:projectStructure:Library to tell IntelliJ where javafx libs live.
+See [stackoverflow article re javafx](https://stackoverflow.com/questions/35974003/javafx-comes-with-jdk-8) which explains that java8 came with javafx but java 11+ don't and need the openjfx install mentioned above.
+(IntelliJ wants jdk 11 or 17 for JavaFX.
+BlueJ is running JavaFX (8 probably) in my chordlifter but IntelliJ isn't.
+IntelliJ was able to make a new project in different folder  "demoJavaFX" which runs and acquired its own javaFX (11+?) from somewhere.)

 # Ideas